matthias1232/ORF-ON/README.md

 # ORF ON Austria for Kodi/TVHeadend
- ORF ON for TVHeadend and any other Players
+ ORF ON for TVHeadend and any other Players supporting ffmpeg pipes

 This Tool creates a m3u8 Playlist for ORF ON, working with TVHeadend, tvheadend will execute the script and get an pipe as return to play the Stream.
 You need a working device.wvd file for the Decryption, otherwhise you wont see any Stream!